-When resident Kevin MacDonald, who is the spokesperson for the latest appeal, was dragged out of a public meeting in October following an exchange with Town Manager Michael Caira, Miceli was in attendance and spoke out against the decision to get police involved.
+When resident Kevin MacDonald, who is the spokesperson for the latest appeal, was following an exchange with Town Manager Michael Caira, Miceli was in attendance and spoke out against the decision to get police involved.

 “This has become very bitter, and that is a shame,” said Miceli.
 “People have taken advantage of the rights given to them … I think everyone should sit down around the table and try to bury the hatchet.
 That may be possible, but it may not.”

-Several Wilmington Patch readers expressed concern that there are four Deming Way residents who signed the appeal.
+Several Wilmington Patch readers expressed concern that there are four residents who signed the appeal.

 Those residents have questioned whether the Deming Way senior citizens were taken advantage of as petitioners readied their appeal.